Web8080/AWS-VPC-Setup/README.md

 Overview

 This project involves creating a custom Virtual Private Cloud (VPC) in AWS, along with configuring essential networking components such as subnets and an internet gateway.
-This step-by-step guide will walk you through setting up a VPC and preparing your AWS resources for secure, scalable deployments.
+This step-by-step guide will walk you through setting up a VPC and preparing your AWS resources for secure, scalable deployments. documentation and snippets of the workflow for this project can be found in the pdf file for this repo

 #Table of Contents